Update on Coronavirus and UK immigrationPosted: 27 Apr 2021

 Eligibility for settlement

 An eligibility requirement that cuts across most immigration routes is the requirement not to be absent from the UK for more than 180 days in any 12-month period during the qualifying period for settlement, which is usually 5 or 3 years.
-The new immigration rules which came into force on 1 December 2020 state that absences due to the global pandemic will not count towards the 180-day limit on absences in any 12-month period.
+Absences due to the global pandemic will not count towards the 180-day limit on absences in any 12-month period.

 For migrants applying to enter or remain in the UK on the basis of family life, the Home Office COVID-19 guidance for visa applicants states that ‘If you’re unable to travel back to the UK due to coronavirus travel restrictions and your leave has expired, a short break in continuous residence will be overlooked.’
 The extent of the protection afforded by the Home Office’s coronavirus immigration guidance will unfold over several years, as affected sponsored skilled workers become eligible for settlement.